How do I repair shoreline erosion by my home?

 Seawalls are any type of hard “wall” structure, typically made of concrete or stone, installed along the shore to redirect wave energy and prevent the full force of waves from hitting the shore and causing natural erosion.

-Although Superior does not build or install metal seawalls, we do team up with contractors who do.
+Although Seasonal Concepts does not build or install metal seawalls, we do team up with contractors who do.
 Our sand blower trucks and conveyor trucks allow us to easily supply the sand and backfill material needed when these seawalls are installed.

 These types of sandbags help in emergency erosion control situations like those currently occurring along the Great Lakes.
 They are rather quick to deploy, and are a good temporary solution until a steel seawall or rock revetment can be installed.